 Urban Oak School follows a rolling admissions process.
-A student may be admitted and begin mid-year, space permitting.
+Students may be admitted and begin mid-year following an evaluation of the student and the class, and space permitting.
 The normal application and admissions process applies.

 Urban Oak School is a not-for-profit organization with 501(c)3 status.